SalishSeaCast/tools/docs/SalishSeaCmd/salishsea-cmd.rst

 The :kbd:`namelists` section of the run description file contains a list of NEMO namelist segments that will be concatenated to construct the :file:`namelist` file for the run.
 That constructed :file:`namelist` is concluded with empty instances of all of the namelists that NEMO requires so that default values will be used for any namelist variables not included in the namelist segments listed in the run description file.
 The blob of empty namelist instances is defined as a constant in the :py:mod:`salishsea_cmd.prepare_processor` module in the :py:mod:`SalishSeaCmd` package.

+.. _salishsea-api:

+API
+===

+This section documents the Salish Sea Nemo command processor Application Programming Interface (API).
+The API provides Python function interfaces to command processor sub-commands for use in other sub-command processor modules, and by other software.

+.. autofunction:: salishsea_cmd.api.combine